Solomon-Ojukotimi/Data-cleaning/README.md

 # Data-cleaning/EDA-On-Sql
-In the first part of this project i utilized various data maniplulation techniques in clesning data of layoffs among major companies and organizations around the world, this cleaning will help to setup the foundation to launch exploratory data analysis of the data
+In the first part of this project i utilized various data maniplulation techniques in clesning data of layoffs among major companies and organizations around the world, this cleaning will help to setup the foundation to launch exploratory data analysis of the data.
+Attached to this readme is the sql scirpt detailing how i did this

-THen i went  a step further and perform a basic EDA,utilizing sql to query a database to answer basic question for surfacial analysis and understanding of layoffs among companies over the world ranging from 11/03/2020 to 6/03/2023.
+Then i went  a step further and perform a basic EDA,utilizing sql to query a database to answer basic question for surfacial analysis and understanding of layoffs among companies over the world ranging from 11/03/2020 to 6/03/2023.
+Attached to this read.me is SQL script descriptive of the codes written to accomplish all these

 **Questions answered by this sql script includes;** 1.Companies with most and least layoffs
 2. Industries most affected and least affected by layoffs